decentralized-identity/presentation-exchange/spec/spec.md

 ### Predicate Feature

-The predicate [[ref:Feature]] introduces properties enabling [[ref:Verifier]] to request that [[def:Holder]] apply a predicate and return the result.
+The predicate [[ref:Feature]] introduces properties enabling [[ref:Verifier]] to request that [[ref:Holder]] apply a predicate and return the result.

 #### Applying a predicate